 Many women have an occasional bout of vaginal thrush.
-It is due to an infection with a yeast fungus called Candida spp.
+It is due to an infection with types of fungal yeast called Candida spp.
 Treatment options include a tablet that you can take by mouth, or anti-thrush pessaries that you can insert into the vagina.
 There is also anti-thrush cream that you can rub on to the skin around the vagina (the vulva) if needed.
 Treatment usually works well.
-However, some women have recurring bouts of thrush which may need longer courses of treatment.
+However, some women have repeated (recurring) bouts of thrush which may need longer courses of treatment.

 What is thrush?

-Thrush is an infection caused by a yeast fungus called Candida spp.
+Thrush is an infection caused by types of fungal yeast called Candida spp.
 Small numbers of Candida spp. commonly live on the skin and around the vaginal area.
 These are usually harmless.
-The immune system and the harmless bacteria that also normally live on the skin and in the vagina usually stop Candida spp. from thriving.
+The immune system and the harmless germs (bacteria) that also normally live on the skin and in the vagina usually stop Candida spp. from thriving.
 However, when conditions are good for Candida spp., numbers multiply and may invade the vagina and cause symptoms.

 The conditions most liked by Candida spp. are warm, moist, airless parts of the body.
 This is why the vagina is the most common site for candidal infection.
 Other areas of the body that are prone to candidal infection include the groin, the mouth, and the nappy area in babies.